highbyte/dotnet-6502/docs/systems/apple2/overview.md

 - Hi-res colour.
 Hi-res renders as the monochrome dot pattern in the configured phosphor colour; the NTSC artifact colours (bit 7 + column parity) are not modelled.
 - Audio. `$C030` speaker toggles are counted but not turned into sound.
-- Disk II — the controller is software-driven and is a large, separate effort.
+- Disk II writing (the drive is always write-protected), a second drive, ProDOS-ordered `.po` images, and nibble/flux (`.nib`/`.woz`) media.
+See [Disk II](disk2.md) for what is supported.
-- Peripheral slots, cassette, paddles and game-port input, light pen.
+- Peripheral slots other than slot 6, cassette, paddles and game-port input, light pen.
 - The language card / 16 KB RAM expansion.
 - The original, non-Autostart Apple II with Integer BASIC.
 That is a different ROM set rather than different hardware, so it is a plausible later configuration variant.